Eye of the Beholder (2002 video game): Plot

 The once peaceful city of Waterdeep now suffers from raids every night by the Undermountain factions, who have somehow become reunited and organized.
 The raiders are led by Xanathar's Guild, who have returned to take over Waterdeep.
-Lacking in manpower from the city Watch, the leading Lord of Waterdeep, Piergeiron the Paladinson summons a group of adventurers to investigate the city sewers, uncover the evil entity and if possible destroy it.
+Lacking in manpower from the City Watch, Piergeiron the Paladinson summons a group of adventurers to investigate the city sewers, uncover the evil entity, and destroy it.

 Gameplay

 The games uses a stripped-down version of the 3rd edition D&D rules" with only four basic character classes and several traits, feats and skills.
 It is not a port of the original game, though it possesses roughly the same plot.
 It bears stronger resemblance to the original Gold Box games, such as Pool of Radiance.

 Navigating through the dungeons is done in first-person mode, where the characters can make use of their skills to get through difficulties and have very limited use of spells.
-When an enemy is encountered, the game mode switches to an isometric topdown view, where the player does turn-based combat against monsters.
+When an enemy is encountered, the game mode switches to an isometric view where the player engages in turn-based combat against monsters.
 Killing all enemies ends the combat mode.
 In some places, the player can recruit up to two additional characters, gather information and buy or sell items.
 Using items requires the player to equip them in a menu-driven inventory system.